thoelf/switchhub/README.md

 - The scheduling of events is very flexible.
 This is because:
 	- The amount of meaningful variables.
 	- You have a high degree of freedom when you write the Boolean expressions.
-- You can easily add your own plugins to let SwitchHub use variables of your liking.
+- You can easily add your own plugins (in any programming language) to let SwitchHub use variables of your liking.
 - SwitchHub will run unattended.
 Once configured, SwitchHub will be out of your way.
 - SwitchHub does not have a GUI.
 You will edit text files to configure SwitchHub and the events.
 - SwitchHub is written in Python 3.
 This is only of interest if you want to read the code or make changes to it.

 For more information, refer to [SwitchHub.pdf](https://github.com/thoelf/switchhub/blob/master/SwitchHub.pdf) and to the list of [issues](https://github.com/thoelf/switchhub/issues).

-##Status
-The program works very well, and have done so for several months.
-Most major functions are implemented.
-Cleaning up and making the code pretty still remains.
-I'm not sure that the installation script works perfectly.
-Should use a deb package instead...
-The manual updates are lagging a bit, but the code should be self-explaining. ;-)
+###Status
+The application works very well.
+Some more fault handling for unexpected events wouldn't hurt though.
+The installation script is not guaranteed to work, but it's a good start.

 ##Updates
+###SwitchHub 0.41
+- Replaced the gcalendar plugin with two other plugins (suntime.py and cal.py).
+These plugins provides the variables for sunrise/sunset and holidays.
+Refer to issue 20.

 ###SwitchHub 0.4
 - Dimmer support.
 - Better logging of errors when evaluating the event expressions.